-With the country's largest development financial institutions (DFIs) like ICICI and IDBI having been converted into banking entities, the term DFI has lost its relevance in the country.
-Institutions that today have replaced them in playing a vital role in long-term financing and project financing are Non Banking Financial Companies (NBFCs), which have their relative specializations, for e.g. HDFC (mortgage loans), IDFC (infrastructure loans), Mahindra Finance & Shriram Transport Finance (auto loans).
-The trend of segmental monopoly is changing as banks are entering long-term finance and FIs also meeting the medium and short – term needs of the business masses.
+The major Non Banking Financial Companies (NBFCs) in India have their relative specializations, for e.g. HDFC (mortgage loans), IDFC (infrastructure loans), Mahindra Finance, Power Finance Corporation (power financer) & Shriram Transport Finance (auto loans).
+The trend of segmental monopoly is changing as banks are entering long-term finance and FIs also meeting the medium and short - term needs of the business masses

 NBFCs' growth had been constrained due to lack of adequate capital.
 Going forward, we believe capital infusion and leverage thereupon would catapult NBFCs' growth in size and scale.
 A number of NBFCs have been issuing non-convertible debentures (NCDs) in order to increase their balance sheet liquidity.
 Also to address this purpose, especially in the infrastructure financing space, a new category of NBFCs was formed called Infrastructure financing companies (IFCs).

 NBFCs are not required to maintain cash reserve ratio (CRR) and statutory liquid ratio (SLR).
 Priority sector lending norm of 40% (of total advances) is also not applicable for them.
 While this is to their advantage, they do not have access to low-cost demand deposits.
 As a result their cost of funds is always high, resulting in thinner interest spread.
 However, the regulatory arbitrage may soon change between the two entities with the help of the Usha Thorat committee recommendations, which call for stricter regulations in the space.

 Plenty to meet personal finance needs but not enough to meet long-term infrastructure needs.